 FRA organised a side event during the last CRPD Committee session in March 2017, at which EDF and the OHCHR also spoke.
 It focused on how to measure implementation of the CRPD.
 Such events can be very useful when targeted to on-going Committee work; the EU Framework could consider organising a similar event in the future.

 FRA, in cooperation with CEPOL, organised a webinar on what the CRPD means for the EU public administration.
-The European Parliament and European Ombudsman also shared their experiences during the webinar, which was recorded and should be .
+The European Parliament and European Ombudsman also shared their experiences during the webinar, which was recorded and should be available for download on the EU Framework webpages.
 Similar webinars could be organised in the future on specific topics.

 EDF: